Finiteness of 3-manifolds associated with non-zero degree mappings: Introduction

 Without any restriction on the possible degrees of the maps or on the geometry of the target, this is the best result one can expect, since any closed orientable 3-manifold dominates all 3-dimensional lens spaces, which are rational homology spheres.

-Moreover, if Perelman's results on geometrization are confirmed, the assumption that the target is geometrizable could be removed.
+Since a degree-one map induces an epimorphism at the level of homology groups, Theorem \ref{homology spheres} gives a positive answer to Question 1 when the domain is an integral homology sphere: